 Premises liability refers to the responsibility of a property owner or operator to ensure a safe environment for others visiting the property.
-If someone is injured due to a safety hazard that the owner or operator failed to repair, they may seek fair compensation.
+If someone is injured due to a safety hazard that the owner or operator failed to repair, they may seek fair compensation for their damages.

-If the negligent actions of a property owner resulted in your injury, contact a reliable Alexandria premises liability lawyer.
+If the negligent actions of a property owner resulted in your injury, you can contact a reliable Alexandria premises liability lawyer for help with your case.
 A well-versed injury attorney may have the knowledge and resources to help you protect your interests.
+You can learn more about how a premises liability lawyer can help you during a free consultation with a Laborde Earles Injury Lawyers team member.

 The various types of compensatory damages available under Louisiana law generally fall into the following categories: